aygalic/biosequence_encoding/README.md

 # Genetic Algorithm optimisation of Auto-Encoders

-This project provides a comprehensive pipeline for the analysis of genomic and transcriptomic data through custom PyTorch based tools.
+This project provides a comprehensive pipeline for the analysis of genomic and transcriptomic data through custom `PyTorch` and `pytorch_lightning` based tools.
 These tools are packaged as libraries for data processing, monitoring, visualization.

 ## Intro